Azusa Inaba

 Azusa Inaba (稲葉あずさ, Inaba Azusa) is a Japanese professional wrestler.
-She is signed to Professional Wrestling Just Tap Out (JTO), where she holds both the Queen of JTO Championship and JTO Girls Championship in her first reign each.
-She is also signed to World Wonder Ring Stardom, where she is a member of H.A.T.E. and a former New Blood Tag Team Champion.
+She is signed to Professional Wrestling Just Tap Out (JTO), where she is the current Queen of JTO Champion in her first reign, and concurrently also the JTO Girls Champion, in her second reign.
+She also appears for JTO’s partners World Wonder Ring Stardom, where she is a member of H.A.T.E. and a former New Blood Tag Team Champion.

 Professional wrestling career

 Professional Wrestling Just Tap Out (2023–present)

 Azusa made her professional wrestling debut at JTO Tournament 2023 Finals on March 3, where she fell short to her sister Tomoka Inaba in singles competition.

 During her time with the promotion, she chased for various championships promoted by JTO, and by other promotions from the Japanese independent scene.
 At JTO GIRLS House on September 26, 2023, she teamed up with Tomoka Inaba and unsuccessfully challenged Misa Kagura and Sumika Yanagawa for the International Ribbon Tag Team Championship.
 At the JTO 1 Day Mixed Tag Tournament from December 13, 2023, Azusa unsuccessfully challenged Kagura for the JTO Girls Championship.
 At a house show promoted JTO three days later on December 16, she unsuccessfully challenged Sumika Yanagawa for the Princess of Pro-Wrestling Championship.